macsmol/logreplay/readme.md

 # logreplay

 A tool to copy given logfile at a given rate (lines per second).
-Useful for simulating actual programs outputting actual logs.
+Useful for simulating actual programs outputting actual logs, and for testing programs that process live logs.

 ## Build